 SCHEDULING A SERVICE AT CHURCH OF THE HOLY SPIRIT

-As soon as death has occurred, please call the parish office at 847-882-7580 and alert us that you will need to schedule funeral services.
+As soon as death has occurred, please call or email Sister Marianne at the parish office at 847-882-7580 and alert us that you will need to schedule funeral services.
+If the office is closed, please call (630) 336-0811.
 Then please contact the Funeral Director.
 The Funeral Director will help to coordinate the scheduling of services at the Church, Funeral Home, and the Cemetery.
 We will then invite you to meet with one of our Bereavement Ministers who will assist you in planning the Funeral Liturgy.

 VIGIL FOR THE DECEASED (Wake)

 On the evening of the wake, the parish gathers with you for the first part of the funeral liturgy, the vigil prayer.
 We try to accommodate the time that is most helpful to you.
 Some people prefer to gather for prayer as the wake begins.
 Others prefer a prayer service later in the evening.
 The service is a simple sequence of opening prayers, Scripture readings, brief homily, eulogies for the deceased, and final prayers and blessings.

 Most of the time, the funeral rites will include a Catholic Mass, in which we affirm the presence and gift of Jesus Christ in the Eucharist, a sign of our unity of faith, and a promise of the heavenly banquet we hope to enjoy with Him forever.
 The body may or may not be present for the Mass.
 If present, the ceremony begins at the entrance to the church with ceremonies that recall our Baptism because the deceased is entering a “new life” of faith just as he or she did at Baptism.
 The casket is blessed with Holy Water and then covered with a large white baptismal cloth.
 After processing down the aisle, the pall bearers and family take their place in the pews and the Funeral Mass continues.